alexnieva/alexnieva.github.io/content/biking.md

 I bike in Montreal all year long.
 Rain, snow, sunshine, gothic looking day, it does not matter.
 I have never bought a brand new bike, all my bikes have been either refurbished or fixed by myself.
-Real pictures to come...